scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 This scripts runs in a Terminal window and prints the elapsed performance returned by the function.
-If the quality of the solutions is defined as the working precision, then the quality up question ask for the number of processors needed to compensate for the overhead of the multiprecision arithmetic.
+If the quality of the solutions is defined as the working precision, then to answer the quality up question, one considers how many processors are needed to compensate for the overhead of the multiprecision arithmetic.

 Although cyclic 7-roots is a small system for modern computers,